datachainlab/cross/docs/spec/01_basic.md

 ## What's Cross?

-Cross is a framework that provides the development of smart contracts that can support an atomic execution on different blockchains.
+Cross is a framework that enables the development of smart contracts that support cross-chain transaction.

+## What's cross-chain transaction?

+Cross-chain transactions is a transaction that atomically executes multiple smart contracts on different blockchains.

 ## Protocol description